 - Records showing a current diagnosis of the illness or injury residual and how they cause disability, even if it is just pain or having to change something such as diet or lifestyle, adding weight gainers for people underweight and so on.

-Sometimes, there are no records of treatment in service.
-There are many reasons why, but one of the main reasons is that active duty military members do not want to go to the doctor for fear of being medically discharged for something that is potentially going to limit them from doing their job.
+Sometimes, there are no records of treatment in service to serve as medical evidence.
+There are many reasons why, but one of the main reasons is that active duty military members do not want to go to the doctor for fear of being medically discharged for a medical condition that is potentially going to limit them from doing their job.
 They will just put up with it until they retire or get out, then they will see a doctor.
 Several other reasons are that the records were destroyed, were not even kept (often this happens in the field such as deployed training exercises, survival training, or in combat situations, anywhere there is no official military medical installation).

 The VA has a “duty to assist” by law.
 The law, the Veteran’s Claims Assistance Act (VCAA) defines the VA’s role and responsibilities in assisting veterans in developing their claims by attempting to obtain evidence from Federal agencies and providing a VA medical exam or a medical opinion if deemed necessary.